 There is a victory party for soon-to-be Anne Arundel County Circuit Court Judge Alison Asti.
 But don’t just drop by expecting to crash it.
 The party is also a fundraiser, according to the Maryland Daily Record.
 Tickets are $150 per person.
 You can get a VIP sponsorship for $1,000.

-Why the post election fundraiser?
-The fundraiser proceeds go to the election fund to pay back money it borrowed during the campaign from… Judge Asti herself.
+Why the post-election fundraiser?
+The fundraiser proceeds will go to the election fund to pay back the money it borrowed during the campaign from… Judge Asti herself.
 Incredibly, Asti lent her campaign $151,000.
 So every dollar raised tonight goes to Judge Asti herself.
 My thoughts:

 - I hate judicial elections.
 But hate the game, not the players.
 I don’t like the system and think it should be changed.
 But I have no problem with lawyers who want to run for judge.
 They are playing within the system that we have.

 - If we will have a dumb system that turns judges into candidates, we have to let them behave like candidates.
 Which is why I have no problem with the Asti fundraiser.
 She has the right to raise money to recover the personal funds she loaned to her campaign.
 Asti is not making a profit here, she is just trying to get back her out-of-pocket expenses.